iSumsoft»Computer Tweaks »How to Install New SSD for Your Aged Laptop without Reinstalling System

 Transfer the faceplates

-Step 4: Install the SSD caddy.
+Step 4: Install the SSD caddy in place of the optical drive.

 New simple volume